6syx/nationbot/README.md

 ![repl .env](https://cdn.upload.systems/uploads/WPbmUgy2.png)

 Head to [UptimeRobot](https://uptimerobot.com) and make an account if you don't have one.
 Put your bot in as an HTTP monitor set to check every 5 minutes.
+Alternatively to UptimeRobot, [Freshping](https://www.freshworks.com/website-monitoring/) will suffice.
+It's a simple "type in the bot URL and go" type thing.

 ![thing](https://cdn.upload.systems/uploads/F15LgBz3.png)